data-gymnasia/courses/content/linear-algebra/content.md

 > id: linear-independence
 ## Linear Independence

-The idea of *redundancy* that we discussed in the Introduction can now be phrased in a mathematically precise way: a list of vectors is **linearly dependent** if one of the vectors can be expressed as a linear combination of the others.
+The idea of *redundancy* that we discussed in the Introduction can now be phrased in a mathematically precise way: a [list](gloss:list-math) of vectors is **linearly dependent** if one of the vectors can be expressed as a linear combination of the others.

 _{button.next-step} Continue_

 ---
+> id: step-27

 A list of vectors which is not linearly dependent is said to be **linearly independent**.
 In other words, a list of vectors is linearly independent if [[none|at least one]] of the vectors in the list can be written as a linear combination of the others.

 ---
+> id: step-28

 ::: .example
 **Example**